Precious metal prices in Azerbaijan down

 By Zeyni Jafarov – Trend:

-The prices of precious metals decreased in Azerbaijan on Oct.
-13 compared to the previous price, Trend reports on Oct.
-13 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals increased in Azerbaijan on Oct.
+14 compared to the previous price, Trend reports on Oct.
+14 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |